tadanoyu/evergreen-blog/src/content/notes/static_array.md

 }
 ```

-If you don't know the size beforehand or you need to be able to rescale the array, you might want to use a [Dynamic Array](/notes/dynamic_array).
+If you don't know the size beforehand or you need to be able to rescale the array, you might want to use a [[Dynamic Array]].